-Key audit matter

-How our audit addressed the key audit matter

-Revenue recognition under IFRS 15 - Revenue from Contracts with Customers judgements under the section "Revenue recognition under IFRS 15", details Management's judgements, when applying the five (5) step approach outlined by the standard, to contracts with their customers, as follows:

-- 1. Identify the contract(s) with a customer - 2.
-Identify the performance obligations in the contract - 3.
-Determine the transaction price - 4.
-Allocate the transaction price to the performance obligations contract - 5.
-Recognise revenue when (or as) the entity satisfies а performance obligation.
+Revenue recognition under IFRS 15 - Revenue from Contracts with CustomersNote 2 (d) ii) Use of estimates and judgements under the section "Revenue recognition under IFRS 15", details assumptions used to support the calculations as assumptions used to support the calculations as regards IFRS 15.
+We also evaluated the appropriateness of the Company's revenue recognition policy in comparison to the requirements of the standard.1.
+Identify the contract(s) with a customerWe reviewed management's computations and inthe contract2.
+Identify the performance obligations in the contractWe reviewed management's computations and evaluated them in accordance with the five (5) step approach as follows:3.
+Determine the transaction price 4.
+Allocate the transaction price to to identify the performance obligations in to identify the performance obligations in a bundled sale of equipment and installation services and determine the timing of satisfaction of the performance obligations.
+It also requires management to determine whether it acts as a principal or agent in executing the contracts and if there are significant financing or agent in executing the contracts and if there are significant financing1.
+Based on the above, we verified that revenue was properly recognized in the correct period.
+Key audit matter How our audit addressed the key audit matter payment amounts.
+We also assessed management's assertion that the Company acts as a principal for the equipment sold Revenue recognition under IFRS 15 - Rev. Note 2 (d) ii) Use of estimates and judgements under the section "Revenue recognition under IFRS 15", details Management's judgements, when applying the five (5) step approach outlined by the standard, to contracts with their customers, as follows: 1.
+Identify the contract(s) with a customer 2.
+Identify the performance obligations in the contract 3.
+Determine the transaction price 4.
+Allocate the transaction price to the performance obligations in the contract 5.
+Recognise revenue when (or as) the entity satisfies a performance obligation.
 The standard also requires management to identify the performance obligations in a bundled sale of equipment and installation services and determine the timing of satisfaction of the performance obligations.
-It also requires management to determine whether it acts as a principal or agent in executing the contracts and if significant there financing are components included in the promised payment amounts.

-Note 2 (d) ii) Use of estimates and We have obtained and reviewed management's assessment and understood the underlying assumptions used to support the calculations as regards IFRS 15.
-We also evaluated appropriateness of the Company's revenue policy recognition in comparison to the requirements of the standard.

-We reviewed management's computations and independently reviewed a sample of contracts and evaluated them in accordance with the five (5) step approach as follows:

-- 1. We obtained and reviewed established signed contacts to validate that legitimate contracts exist with customers. - identified the relevant performance 2.
-We obligations as stipulated by the contracts. - 3.
-We verified the transaction prices that are explicitly stated in the contracts associated with the relevant performance obligations. - 4.
+It also requires management to determine whether it acts as a principal or agent in executing the contracts and if there are significant financing components included in the promised Yenue from Contracts with Customers We have obtained and reviewed management's assessment and understood the underlying assumptions used to support the calculations as regards IFRS 15.
+We also evaluated the appropriateness of the Company's revenue recognition policy in comparison to the requirements of the standard.
+We reviewed management's computations and independently reviewed a sample of contracts and evaluated them in accordance with the five (5) step approach as follows: 1.
+We obtained and reviewed established signed contacts to validate that legitimate contracts exist with customers, We revified the transaction prices that are explicitly stated in the contracts associated with the relevant performance obligations.
 We obtained and reviewed invoices on a sample basis, along with supporting reports confirming evidence of work carried out and performance obligations met.
-Additionally, where bundled services were offered, we assessed whether the transaction price should be allocated to each performance obligation. - 5.
+Additionally, where bundled services were offered, we assessed whether the transaction price should be allocated to each performance obligation.
 Based on the above, we verified that revenue was properly recognized in the correct period.

-We also assessed management's assertion that the Company acts as a principal for the equipment sold as they exercise control over the related assets licenses including warranties and software purchased from third parties and resold to customers.